Bvanderwolf/com.openutility.unity/ReadMe.md

 - 🔗 Clean Decoupling – Scripts talk to data containers rather than directly to each other.
 - 🛠️ Runtime Debugging – Modify values in the Inspector during play mode and see changes reflected instantly.
 - 🔔 Event-Driven – Built-in UnityEvents allow UI elements or logic to react to data changes automatically.
-- ⚙️ Highly Extensible – Easily create custom variables for any data type (Int, Vector3, or even custom Classes).
+- ⚙️ Highly Extensible – Easily create custom variables for any data type (Int, Vector3, or even custom data structures).
+- ⚡ One-Click Creation – Create new variables instantly using the plus button in the inspector.

 #### 🛠️ How It Works
 ##### 1. The Foundation (Abstraction)